 LICENSE TO SWIM

 One of Harry S Truman’s favorite admonitions was that one should never confuse wishes for facts.
-In today’s case, Bill Johnson wanted to have the rights to use John Bradley’s lake so much that he convinced himself that he did have the rights.
+In today’s case, Bill Johnson wanted to have the rights to use John Bradley’s lake so much that he convinced himself over time that he did have the rights.
 But (as another American president once said), “Facts are stubborn things.”
 Fact was, Bill didn’t own the rights at all.

 Up in Shawangunk Ridge country, John Bradley built himself a nature preserve, including rehabilitating an old dam and lake.
 It was a pretty nice place, so nice in fact that his neighbor, Bill Johnson, found it irresistible.